sadiqui-ali/SDN_resources/README.md

 # SDN_resources
-📚 Resources for the Labs of the Book "SDN Technology" All the resources required to complete the Labs described in the book are available at the following link:
+📚 Resources for the Labs of the Book "SDN Network Fundamentals: Towards Intelligent and Flexible Networks" All the resources required to complete the Labs described in the book are available at the following link:

 🔗 https://rebrand.ly/sdn-tools